-The Grandview Museum facility is OPEN at its new location (115 W. Wine Country Road).
-The hours of operation are: Thursdays, Fridays and Saturdays from 2-4 p.m.
+The Grandview Museum facility is located at 115 W. Wine Country Road.
+The hours of operation are: Thursday – Saturday from 2-4 p.m.
 Volunteer opportunities are also available on Mondays.
 Call the number below for detailed information.

 The Grandview Museum is also available for group tours.
 They can be arranged by calling the Grandview Parks and Recreation Department at (509) 882-9219.